Have you ever asked yourself, “What is the meaning of life? Seriously, what IS the purpose of life?!”

 Realize This: When it comes up finding purpose in life, society sets us up for failure because it motivates us with extrinsic incentives like fame, wealth, and beauty.
 Chasing these things are flashy and fun for a short time but ultimately unfulfilling.
 They’re like drinking salt-water when you’re thirsty.

 Take This Action: To remove those “low low” feelings, focus on intrinsic incentives like relationships, contribution, and personal growth.
 Create a life around them and you’ll be super On Purpose.

-*If you’d like help removing the low feelings, grab a free copy of the Living On Purpose guide.
+If you’d like help removing the low feelings, grab a free copy of the Purpose Pack.